The Importance of Credit Scores in Startup Funding

 What types of startup borrowing rely on credit scores?

-Startup loans are designed for individuals who are looking to start a business.
+So, startup loans or startup funding are designed for individuals who are looking to start a business.
 Startup loan lenders often offer mentoring and guidance to help budding entrepreneurs grow their business.
 In the UK, a good place to start is the government-backed StartUpLoans website, though most banks also offer this kind of funding.

 There are a number of different factors that lenders will consider when assessing your application.
 Generally, lenders that offer startup loans will consider things like your creditworthiness, affordability, and business viability.

 Let’s just unpack those terms…